anisoprint/aura-docs/docs/aura-connect/quickstart/index.md

 Before starting a job make sure that your printer is supplied with all the necessary materials required to perform a print.
 Refer to [Loading materials](https://support.anisoprint.com/composer/manual/#loading-materials-2) and [Test print](https://support.anisoprint.com/composer/manual/#loading-materials-2) for more information
 :::

-So far, we've added a printer, a file, and queued a job.
-The job is now ready to be executed.
-There are two ways you can do that, they are described below.
+So far, we've added a printer, uploaded a file, and queued a job.
+The job is now ready to be started.

+There are two ways you can do that, which are described below.

 ### From the printer

-Once the job has been queued onto the printer, you will see **'Aura.Connect Job awaiting'** button appear, press the button
+Once the job has been queued onto the printer, you will see **'Aura.Connect Job awaiting'** button appear on its screen, go ahead and press it

 ![Aura.Connect Job awaiting on printer screen](./media/aura_connect_job_awaiting_button_on_pritner_screen.png)

 You will see a screen containing information about the job, including:

 1. Print time
-2. Material consumptions
+2. Material consumptions for the print
 3. Name of .gcode file that will be executed

 ![Information about job on printer screen](./media/job_info_on_printer_screen.png)